Caminosoft/HRS_SpectralFormer/setup.md

 ## How to Run

+To Run the Model Training function with the provide custom data:

+`python demo.py --dataset='Custom' --flag_test='train' --epoches=10 --patches=3 --band_patches=3 --mode='CAF' --weight_decay=0`

+Note:

-Refer to readme to run the code as per the requirements.
+Change the parameters as per the requirements.

+To Run the Inference function with the provided custom data:

+`python demo.py --dataset='Custom' --flag_test='inference' --epoches=10 --patches=3 --band_patches=3 --mode='CAF' --weight_decay=0`